Schwungus/PNEngine/README.md

 current settings after doing this, it will persist until you reset your settings to defaults.

-You can assign a new player to an input device by pressing any button on it.
+You can assign a new player to an input device by pressing Jump on it.
 Once assigned, that player is readied and will be able to play when the level changes.